Dynaudio Special 40 Speaker Review. Are they really that Special?

 The 40’s are getting high praise…

 One review I read of these speakers proclaimed them as the best bookshelf speaker Dynaudio has made.
 Others gave them rave after rave.
 I have been wanting to add a pair of small speakers to my large Klipsch Cornwall III’s when I wanted that more magical experience only a small speaker can give you but the only problem is, every one I try sounds so bad compared to my Cornwall III’s I just never can stand to listen to them!
 They always sound thin, small, anemic and sometimes harsh in comparison.
 Some sound dull, boring and flat.
 Some start out with a WOW but long term seem too shrill.
-I love these Cornwall III’s and they are one of the most satisfying speaker I have ever owned in life.
+I love these Cornwall III’s and they are one of the most satisfying speakers I have ever owned in life.
 They offer a “flow” and a wall of sound that is hard to describe.
 While not as detailed as most audiophile speakers they play music, not sounds.
 So finding a bookshelf that could do this is harder than I thought, while staying under $3000.

 So away I went…I bought the Special 40’s as many reviews were shocked at the bass and weight they had, all while retaining detail and offering up a delicious soundstage and midrange and supposedly not being harsh at all.